Tulsa, Oklahoma: Higher education

 The first institute of higher education was established in Tulsa when Kendall College, a Presbyterian school, moved from Muskogee to Tulsa in 1907.
 In 1920, the school merged with a proposed McFarlin College to become the University of Tulsa (abbreviated as TU).
 The McFarlin Library of TU was named for the principal donor of the proposed college, oilman Robert M. McFarlin.

 Tulsa has 15 institutions of higher education, including two private universities: the University of Tulsa, a school founded in 1894, and Oral Roberts University, a school founded by evangelist Oral Roberts in 1963.

 The University of Tulsa has an enrollment of 3,832 undergraduate and graduate students as of 2021.
-It is ranked 83rd among national doctoral universities in U.S. News & World Report 2009 edition of America's Best Colleges and among the best 123 Western Colleges by the Princeton Review in 2007, which also ranks it in the top ten schools nationally for quality of life, overall happiness of students, and relationship with the community.
 In addition to doctoral and masters programs, TU is home to the University of Tulsa College of Law and the Collins College of Business.
 TU also manages the famous Gilcrease Museum in northwest Tulsa and hosts the Alexandre Hogue Gallery on its main campus.
-As of 2022, TU was ranked 137th in national universities by US News and World Report.

-Oral Roberts University, a charismatic Christian institution with an enrollment of 5,109 undergraduate and graduate students, was rated in 2007 by the Princeton Review one of the 123 best in the Western United States and among the West's top 50 Master's Universities by U.S. News & World Report in 2005.
+Oral Roberts University is a charismatic Christian institution with an enrollment of 5,109 undergraduate and graduate students.

 Both of the state's flagship research universities have campuses in Tulsa: